Make Espresso No Machine Required (2 Best Ways)

-Espresso is a condensed strong type of coffee that is made by using pressure to push hot water through finely ground coffee beans.
-Resulting in that wonderful rich espresso with a thin layer of crema on top.
+An authentic espresso is made using high pressure pressure to push hot water through coffee grounds.
+Which results in that wonderful rich espresso with a thin layer of crema on top.

 It’s the perfect homemade espresso substitute.
 That allow you to make coffee shop drinks requiring espresso, and it’s customizable to your taste!

 4 Brew Methods to Make Espresso Without a Machine

 Here’s a quick guide to the most common brewing methods used to make a substitute for a double espresso shot.
 Instructions on how to make the first two and more info on each is given further down the article.

 - Immersion Process (easy, needs no special tool

 - French Press (affordable, easy, makes great espresso coffee)